tomz/libsvm-ruby-swig/README.txt

 directories to regenerate the executables for your environment.

 == INSTALL:
+Currently the gem is available on linux only(tested on Ubuntu 8 and Fedora 9), and you will need g++ installed to compile the native code.

   sudo gem sources -a http://gems.github.com   (you only have to do this once) sudo gem install tomz-libsvm-ruby-swig